Have the chance to support a local conservation program near Puerto Maldonado and make your trip to this part of Peru even more significant!

 And the day is not over until you went looking for caimans along the banks of the Tambopata River.
 After a long but satisfying day, you will again sleep in the same lodge as on day 1.

 Although on day 3 you will start your return trip to Puerto Maldonado, the experience is not over.

 You will visit Lake Sandoval, located at the opposite end of the Tambopata National Reserve, in the afternoon.
-The lake is home to the largest populations of endangered Giant Otters, massive 10-foot-long Black Caimans, and Paiche, the largest-scale freshwater fish in the world.
-Here, you can also see some of the most colorful birds in the area, such as the Hoatzin and the Anhinga.
+The lake is home to the endangered Giant Otters, massive 10-foot-long Black Caimans, and Paiche, one of the largest-scale freshwater fish in the world.
+Here, you can also see some of the most odd birds in the area, such as the Hoatzin and the Anhinga.

 Lake Sandoval was formed generations ago by the changing waters of the local rivers, and to get there you will navigate the Madre de Dios River for 30 minutes and then walk through the forest.

 Before nightfall, you will embark on the boat back to the city and you will experience the river nightlife under a sky full of stars.
 Once we arrive at the Ecolodge (this time located in the city of Puerto Maldonado), you will have a farewell meal.

 It’s the last day of the experience.
 Wake up early and enjoy your breakfast, because after that you’ll participate in a 2-hour workshop in the Cocoa Center, where you’ll be taught how to prepare chocolate and receive a handmade chocolate bar as a farewell gift.
 Here, you’ll see different cocoa fruits and how they are processed, and you will have the opportunity to taste several cocoa-based products.

 At the end of your experience, you will be transferred back to the airport or the bus station to make your way home or to your next destination.